 States and local governments also often use limits, exemptions, deductions, and credits to lower tax liability.
 Here are some examples:

 - Assessment limits prevent a property’s assessed value from increasing by more than a fixed percentage between assessments.
 These limits can reduce a property’s assessed value below its market value and prevent rapid property value increases from raising the owner’s tax burden.
 When the property is sold, its assessed value is reset at market value.

-- Homestead deductions and exemptions decrease the taxable value of real property by a fixed amount (much the same way a standard deduction decreases taxable income) for residents who occupy the property.
-Forty-one states and DC have homestead exemptions that reduce the fraction of the assessed property value subject to tax.
+- Homestead deductions and exemptions decrease the taxable value of real property by a fixed amount (much the same way a standard deduction decreases taxable income) for owners who occupy the property.
+Forty-six states and the District of Columbia have homestead exemptions that reduce the fraction of the assessed property value subject to tax.

 - Circuit breaker programs provide relief for elderly and low-income residents with property tax liabilities above a specified percentage of their income.
 Although relief is based on property tax payments, it is typically provided via an income tax credit.
 In most states, the state government collects income tax while local jurisdictions collect property tax, making circuit breakers a type of subsidy from state to local governments.
 Unlike the other approaches described here, circuit breakers benefit renters as well as homeowners in some jurisdictions.
 According to the Lincoln Institute of Land Policy, 33 states and the District of Columbia offer some form of circuit breaker program in 2018.
 In 22 of these states and the District of Columbia, renters are eligible for a circuit breaker program (some states offer multiple programs for different types of residents).

 US Census Bureau.
-State & Local Government Finance.
+Annual Survey of State and Local Government Finances.

 Urban-Brookings Tax Policy Center.
 State and Local Finance Data: Exploring the Census of Governments.
 Washington, DC: Urban-Brookings Tax Policy Center.